FinGPT: Open-Source Financial Large Language Models: Related Work

-As an offshoot of the GPT family developed by OpenAI, ChatGPT was designed to produce human-like text based on input prompts.
-It has shown significant utility in diverse applications, from drafting emails to writing code and even in creating written content.
+Large Language Models (LLMs) have been recognized as a technological breakthrough in NLP, such as GPT-3 and GPT-4 \cite{brown2020language,jiang2023mistral7b,openai_chatgpt,team2023gemini,liu2024deepseek}.
+They take transformer-based architectures, demonstrating impressive performance across various text-generation tasks.
+As an offshoot of the GPT family developed by OpenAI, ChatGPT was designed to produce human-like texts based on input prompts.
+It has shown significant utility in diverse applications, from drafting emails to writing code and even in creating art content.